Here is a list of training and career development resources available related to supporting graduate students at Georgia Tech:

 My sponsored project budget was approved including a switch from GRA to GA in the summer for the graduate student employees.
 I will overspend if I hire the student as a GRA now.
 May I go ahead and do what was approved in the budget?

 Yes.
 All grant budgets approved before May 2015 will be honored with regard to approved graduate student employment status.
 To request an exception, send a scan of the budget documents that show the approval to firstname.lastname@example.org.
 Be sure to include the student’s name and GTID, and the term of the exception.
+Note: Graduate students must be registered for a minimum of 3 credit hours to be hired as a GA.
+If the student is temporarily not registered for classes but will be enrolled the following semester, they can be employed as an hourly Student Assistant (SA).

 Can I compensate a graduate student for their work through one-time, special pay?